Score Distillation of Flow Matching Models: Abstract

 \section{Abstract}

 Diffusion models achieve high-quality image generation but are limited by slow iterative sampling.
 Distillation methods alleviate this by enabling one- or few-step generation.
 Flow matching, originally introduced as a distinct framework, has since been shown to be theoretically equivalent to diffusion under Gaussian assumptions, raising the question of whether distillation techniques such as score distillation transfer directly.
 We provide a simple derivation—based on Bayes’ rule and conditional expectations—that unifies Gaussian diffusion and flow matching without relying on ODE/SDE formulations.
 Building on this view, we extend Score identity Distillation (SiD) to pretrained text-to-image flow-matching models, including \textsc{SANA}, \textsc{SD3-Medium}, \textsc{SD3.5-Medium/Large}, and \textsc{FLUX.1-dev}, all with DiT backbones.
-Experiments show that, with only modest flow-matching- and DiT-specific adjustments, SiD works out of the box across these models, in both data-free and data-aided settings, without requiring teacher finetuning or architectural changes.
+Experiments show that, with only modest flow-matching- and DiT-specific adjustments, SiD works out of the box across these models, in both data-free and data-guided settings, without requiring teacher finetuning or architectural changes.
 This provides the first systematic evidence that score distillation applies broadly to text-to-image flow matching models, resolving prior concerns about stability and soundness and unifying acceleration techniques across diffusion- and flow-based generators.
-We will make the PyTorch implementation publicly available.
+A project page is available at \url{https://yigu1008.github.io/SiD-DiT}.